Sustainability highlights

 Highlights include:

-- A 50% reduction in embodied carbon, achieved via advanced timber technology above ground that negates the need for a traditional concrete structure.
+- A 50% reduction in embodied carbon is achieved via advanced timber technology above ground, which negates the need for a traditional concrete structure.
 In the ground, low-carbon concrete is utilised.

-- Using Life Cycle Assessment (LCA), low-embodied carbon building materials including rammed earth have been selected that connect the building back to Country.
+- Using Life Cycle Assessment (LCA), low-embodied carbon building materials, including rammed earth, have been selected to connect the building back to the Country.

-- The building’s prefabricated modular components are transported to the site and mechanically fixed together, generating a substantial reduction in construction time and cost.
+- The building’s prefabricated modular components were transported to the site and mechanically fixed together, reducing construction time and cost substantially.

-- The building adopts a holistic approach to the water cycle informed by the traditional Indigenous practices in this region; permeable hard surfaces allow water to naturally filter back into the local creek network, retaining water bodies to promote biodiversity, and celebrating water by bringing people closer to it.
+- The building adopts a holistic approach to the water cycle informed by traditional Indigenous practices in this region.
+Permeable hard surfaces allow water to naturally filter back into the local creek network, retaining water bodies to promote biodiversity and celebrating water by bringing people closer to it.

-- Natural ventilation for 60% of the year in the workplace and public areas.
-A ‘red light green light’ system notifies users of which air system will be in place the following day enhancing awareness of natural ventilation and changing workplace mentality.
+- Natural ventilation is used 60% of the year in the workplace and public areas.
+A ‘red light green light’ system notifies users which air system will be in place the following day, enhancing awareness of natural ventilation and changing workplace mentality.